Hermeticism: Prisca theologia

-Prisca theologia
+"As above, so below"

 The Magician, from the Rider–Waite tarot deck, is often thought to display the Hermetic concept of "as above, so below".

-Hermeticists adhere to the doctrine of prisca theologia, the belief that a single, true theology exists, which is present in all religions and was revealed by God to humanity in antiquity.
-Early Christian theologians, including Church Fathers such as Lactantius and Augustine, referenced Hermes Trismegistus, sometimes portraying him as a wise pagan prophet whose teachings could complement Christian doctrine.

-During the Renaissance, scholars such as Marsilio Ficino and Giovanni Pico della Mirandola sought to integrate Hermetic teachings into Christian theology, viewing the Hermetic writings as remnants of an ancient wisdom that predated and influenced all religious traditions, including Christianity.
-It was during this period that the association of Hermes Trismegistus with biblical figures like Moses, or as part of a lineage including Enoch and Noah, was more explicitly developed by these scholars to harmonize Hermetic thought with biblical narratives.
-This blending of traditions was part of a broader intellectual effort to reconcile pagan and Christian wisdom during this period.

-As above, so below

-"As above, so below" is a popular modern paraphrase of the second verse of the Emerald Tablet (a compact and cryptic text attributed to Hermes Trismegistus and first attested in a late eight or early ninth century Arabic source), as it appears in its most widely divulged medieval Latin translation:
+"As above, so below" is a popular modern paraphrase of the second verse of the Emerald Tablet (a compact and cryptic text attributed to Hermes Trismegistus and first attested in a late eighth or early ninth century Arabic source), as it appears in its most widely divulged medieval Latin translation:

 Quod est superius est sicut quod inferius, et quod inferius est sicut quod est superius.

 That which is above is like to that which is below, and that which is below is like to that which is above.